-In such cases, it may be desirable to temporarily Triple-Lock seam the roof panels at the roof panel ends and the panel clip locations with the manual seaming tool, then later complete the seaming with the motor seaming machine.
-Important: Temporary Triple-Lock seaming must be approved by the project's designer.
+In such cases, it may be desirable to temporarily Roll-And-Lock seam the roof panels with the manual seaming tool, then later complete the seaming with the motor seaming machine.

+Important: Temporary Roll-And-Lock seaming must be approved by the project's designer.